This posts addresses basic on-site Search Engine Optimisation for WordPress based websites.

 The search engines are fully capable of understanding the actual content of a page, and its layout, so that’s where you need to focus your attention.

-Above all, though, don’t write for the search engines.
-Ignore them and write for people.
+Above all, write for people – not the search engines.

 Owner – WealthyDragon